5 Tips on Saying “No” to Invitations in the Nicest Way Possible

 I’ll be there in spirit!

-“I’ll be there in spirit” is a nice way to say “I won’t be there.”
-“In spirit” means that even if you’re not there physically, you’ll be thinking of the friend who invited you and supporting them from afar.
+“In spirit” means that even if you’re not there physically, you’ll be thinking of the friend who invited you and supporting them through hopes and wishes.

 - I’m sad I can’t make it to your concert, but I’ll be there in spirit.

-- I can’t come to your wedding in person, but I’ll definitely be there in spirit!
+- I can’t come to the celebration in person, but I’ll definitely be there in spirit!